junxit/us-congress-bills-115/metadata.md

 - 2018-04-16 — Mr. McClintock moved to suspend the rules and pass the bill, as amended.
 - 2018-04-16 — On motion to suspend the rules and pass the bill, as amended Agreed to by the Yeas and Nays: (2/3 required): 383 - 2 (Roll no. 140). (text: CR H3323-3324)
 - 2018-04-16 — Passed/agreed to in House: On motion to suspend the rules and pass the bill, as amended Agreed to by the Yeas and Nays: (2/3 required): 383 - 2 (Roll no. 140).(text: CR H3323-3324)
+- 2018-04-17 — Received in the Senate and Read twice and referred to the Committee on Indian Affairs.